acahir/git-credential-1password/Readme.md

 ### How it works

-Git passes in parameters on stdin, and this utility returns a username and password on stdout if returned from the 1Password CLI.
-See the references for full details.
+Git passes in parameters on stdin, and this utility returns a username and password on stdout if found in 1Password.
+See the [references](https://github.com/acahir/git-credential-1password#references) for full details.

 ### Status